ishimweMOSES/Smart-Legal-Case-Tracker-/README.md

 ## 💡 Recommendations
 - ✏️ Update public holidays monthly.
-- 🧑‍💻 Consider developing a UI using Python or PHP.
+- 🧑‍💻 DBA should Consider developing a UI using Python or PHP.
 - 🔐 Enhance multi-user access with strict roles and permissions.

 ---